ygutgutia/OpenGL-Computer-Graphics/README.md

 ```

 # Conclusion
-If certain improvements can be done to the done, I shall be glad to know.
-Or if you wish to know anything related, you can find me on LinkedIn @ygutgutia
+If certain improvements can be done to the code, I shall be glad to hear.